pegasus17717/pegasus17717/README.md

 🎓 MSc Graduate, Imperial College London
 Earned a Master’s degree from one of the world’s leading research universities.
 Specialized in data analytics and operations strategy, combining academic depth with practical industry insight.

-🎬 Fun Fact: I’m a huge fan of movies and video games Whether it’s getting lost in a great film or diving into an immersive game world, I love exploring stories and ideas through visual and interactive media.
-It’s my favorite way to relax, recharge, and sometimes even find inspiration for creative projects!

 <!--